PiyushPb/BitWise-Frontend-Task/README.md

 # Chatbot Flow Builder

 This project is developed as part of the BiteSpeed Frontend Task: Chatbot Flow Builder.
 The goal is to create a simple and extensible chatbot flow builder using React and React Flow.
 The flow builder allows users to create and manage chatbot flows by connecting multiple text message nodes.
+I have also tried to implemet an Responsive design so that the website will work in mobile devices too!!

+Techstack used : ReactJS, Tailwind CSS, React Flow, Roact Icons, React Toastify, React Hooks.

 Find the project @ : [https://thriving-boba-ea4c2d.netlify.app/](https://thriving-boba-ea4c2d.netlify.app/)